Preparation

 6. What should I wear?

-Loose, comfortable clothing that allows easy access.
+Wear loose, comfortable clothing.
 Dark colors are recommended.

 7. Can I bring someone with me?

-Guests may wait in designated common areas only.
+Guests may wait in designated common areas.

 8. How should I prepare my skin?

-Keep the skin clean, moisturized, and irritation-free.
+Keep your skin clean, hydrated, and free of irritation.

 9. Should I moisturize before my appointment?